 What exactly is parallel structure?
-It’s simply the practice of using the same structures or forms multiple times: making sure the parts are parallel to each other.
+It’s simply the practice of using the same format for similar items.
 Parallel structure can be applied to a single sentence, a paragraph, or even multiple paragraphs.
 Compare the two following sentences:

 - Yara loves running, to swim, and biking.